 Beth Buckner-Rowley Todd Housemistress

 I have been Todd housemistress for five years now with my husband Martin (who is in the police force as well as being a house parent and chief spider catcher on his days off) and our four children George (13), Jacob (11), Ruben (8) and Ottilie (5).
 It has been an amazing year.
 We try to replicate a little of home life for the girls, and my family are fully involved in Todd life.
 I am committed to ensuring that the girls are happy and settled and that there is a positive and purposeful atmosphere in the house.

 We have a strong team in Todd.
 I am supported by my resident Deputy, Lauren Nightingale and a resident Gap student assigned to the house, as well as visiting group tutors and form prefects at various times during the week.

 I have worked at Tudor Hall since 1998 and started my career as a Spanish teacher and Deputy Housemistress to the Threes.
 I have had many different roles, from Head of Lancaster (one of our competitive, Vertical Houses), to Group Mistress and Head of Spanish.
 I am now fortunate to be able to combine my love of Spanish with an enriching pastoral role.

 Lauren Nightingale Todd Deputy Housemistress

-I joined Tudor Hall as Deputy Housemistress of the IVs in September 2016 and I am now looking forward to working with the Todds.
-Over the past six years I have taught a variety of subjects in different schools.
+I joined Tudor Hall as Deputy Housemistress of the IVs in September 2016 and moved to Todd House in 2017.
+In the past, I have taught a variety of subjects in different schools.
 Alongside this, I also gained a lot of experience working in an international boarding house in Bedford.